 Maneka Sorcar: This tradition of producing magical wonders is truly inherited by her elder daughter Maneka Sorcar.
 Although a new entrant, she has already proved her skills and artistry.
 She worked as an assistant to her father in several shows and had performed over 250 magic shows.

-Vazhakunnam Neelakandam Namboothiri was one of the pioneers in the arena of Indian magic.
+Vazhakunnam Neelakandam Namboothiri: Vazhakunnam Neelakandam Namboothiri was one of the pioneers in the arena of Indian magic.
 He was popularly known as the Grand Father of Kerala’s Magic.
-He produced a new meaning to magic in the state of kerala.
+He produced a new meaning to magic in the state of Kerala.
 He took the initiative of transforming Magic from the street play to an exquisite form of art.

-Among Indian magicians of earlier period, the name of Prof. K. Bhagyanath deserves special mentioning.
+Prof. K. Bhagyanath: Among Indian magicians of earlier period, the name of Prof. K. Bhagyanath deserves special mentioning.
 His magical show was considered to be the chief magical amusement in the region of South India.
-Prof. K. Bhagyanath was born in the year 1916.
-K. Bhagyanath ,M.A. - he was the main source of motivation in laying the founding stone of the famous the Fantasia Center.
+He was the main source of motivation in laying the founding stone of the famous Fantasia Center.
 The majestic magical show, popularly called ‘FANTASIA’ - was his brainchild.
-It continues on a contious stretch of three hours.

 Today the magic shows in India can easily stand in competition with any other dramatic performances.